 The children of Samuel and Chloe were:

 1. Lucinda F. Thornton born in 1842, she married Andrew Barr in 1869, they had two children.
 In the 1880 census Lucinda and her daughter are working as servants, her husband and son are living in Iowa.
 Andrew Barr marries a second time in 1882.
-His daughter joins him in Iowa.
-Presumably Lucinda died between the 1880 census and 1882.
+Lucinda died 4 July 1894 in Barton, Vermont.
+Her daughter left to join her father.

 2. Phebe C. Thornton born in 1843.
 She married Cornelius Clark and had two children.
 Date of death Jan 4, 1898.